mideind/GreynirCorpus/README.md

 2. A **silver standard** corpus of 600 thousand *unique* mechanically parsed sentences selected based on various grammatical attributes.
 Found in the [`psd/silver`](psd/silver) directory.
    Sentences were picked based on their ability to provide enough information for fine-tuning a neural parser.
 In addition to exclusions in the copper standard, sentences beyond 500,000 were only added if they contained new information after normalization or the parse trees contained rare terminals or non-terminals.

 3. A **gold standard** corpus of 5,000 parsed sentences that have been manually corrected and verified.
-This corpus is contained in the `gold/` directory, in text files named `greynir_corpus_*.psd`.
+The gold standard is split into a test set, containing 500 sentences, and a development set, containing 4,500 sentences, located in [`testset/psd/`](testset/psd) and [`devset/psd`](devset/psd), respectively.
 Each text file contains 10 manually annotated sentences.
 The sentences tend to get longer with higher file numbers.
-   The gold standard is split into a test set, containing 500 sentences, and a development set, containing 4,500 sentences.

 4. **Extra** corpora, such as headings and short sentences under 5 tokens.
-   These are contained in the `extra` directory.
+   These are contained in the [`extra/`](extra/) directory.
    The heading corpora contain 531,855 parsed sentences.
    The short corpora contain 1,652,938 parsed sentences.